Harris County Drunk Driving Chronicle

 Bum Steer: Ford Recalls 1.4 Million Vehicles for Potential Detaching Steering Wheels

-I've said it before and I'll say it again: Cars are complicated machines, and they've only gotten more so with over a century of technological refinement.
+I've said it before and I'll say it again: Cars are complex machines, and they've only gotten more so with over a century of technological refinement.
 Having noted that a working vehicle is something of a mechanical marvel and that the layman might not fully understand its every working, it's also safe to say most...

 Specialized Bicycle Components, Inc. Recalls Thousands of “Allez” Model Bikes for Faulty Forks